 evident on the brick below second floor window sills and below the roof's gutter.
-The latter is likely the result of leaking or poorly maintained gutters that have permitted moisture to saturate the brick below the gutter.
+The latter is likely the result of leaking or poorly maintained gutters that have permitted moisture to saturate the brick at the gutter.
 Mortar loss, past unsympathetic repointing, cracked bricks, eroded bricks, stepped cracks, roofing tar spills, and holes from past penetrations are evident at multiple locations on the "non-public" façades of the building.

 The anticipated redevelopment scheme for the site includes the retention of the two street façades.
-A portion of the north façade and portion of the structure that is parallel to Cook Street will also be retained back to the external face of the new volume.
+A portion of the north and west façades will also be retained as well as portion of the structure back to the new volume.
 The remainder of the building demolished.
 There is the opportunity to salvage the materials from the demolished portions of the building to divert them from the landfill.

-Document portions of building to be demolished prior to work commencing, including areas covered by later additions.
+- Document portions of building to be demolished prior to work commencing, including areas covered by later additions. - For those portions of the "non-street" façades'

-- For those portions of the "non-street" façades' masonry walls being demolished, brick could be considered for salvage. - Refer to 5.4.1 Conservation Strategy for portions of brick walls on "non-street" façades being retained.
+masonry walls being demolished, brick could be considered for salvage.

+• Refer to 5.4.1 Conservation Strategy for portions of brick walls on "non-street" façades being retained.